List of festivals in Nepal: Pancha Dan

 The festival is celebrated twice a year, on the 8th of Sawan and the 13th of Bhadon.
 The Banras, priests of the Newar Buddhists visit each house and receive a small offering of grain or rice to commemorate their ancestors who were not permitted to trade.
 The Newars decorate their shops and houses with pictures and flowers and the women sit with large baskets of rice and grain to dispense to the Banras. it is celebrated at late night.

 Janai Purnima

 The Janai Purnima also known as Rakshyabandhan festival takes place on the full moon day of Shrawan i.e. Shrawan Purnima every year.
 In the year of 2080, it falls on 14th of Bhadra.
 It is celebrated by Hindus and other Hindu related religions like Buddhist, Jain, belonging to aumkaar (ॐ कार) family.
 The Buddhist bath in sacred streams and visit their temples and the Brahman priests offer an ornamental thread to the wrists of their followers and in return receive gifts.
 Many pilgrims visit Gosainkunda and bath at the sacred lake.
-Mainly the people of Brahmin and chettri community change the sacred around their neck.
+Mainly the people of Brahmin and Chhetri community change the sacred around their neck.